This is Part two of our Ship it fast, make it last series that share ideas and know-how for building quality digital products

 Going beyond the MVP

-You have your first user and generally have received positive feedback?
+You have your first user and generally, have received positive feedback?
 Great!
-What’s next?
+What ’s next?
 Enter the Minimal Marketable Product(MMP).
 MMP is a result of several iterations of the MVP.
 The important difference is it could be marketed and sold and is generally perceived as the official release.
 MMP is still not the complete product and has a few select features targeted at early adopters that would make them use and eventually pay for the product.
 The MMP stage is the stage where you should create product backlog and road map.
 The backlog should enlist all the features, planned and broken down into chunks called user stories that could be easily prioritized.
-You should also start thinking about scalability , realibility and performance.
-Slow and crashing app would lose more users than great marketing could compensate for!
+You should also start thinking about scalability, reliability and performance. А slow and crashing app would lose more users than great marketing could compensate for!

 MVP for corporations

-Initially MVP and lean Start-up methodologies were reserved ground for Start-ups only.
-Recently big companies however, have seen the potential benefits and are quickly joining the fray.
+Initially, the MVP and lean Start-up methodologies were reserved ground for Start-ups only.
+Recently big companies, however, have seen the potential benefits and are quickly joining the fray.
 Gartner estimates by 2021, more than 50% of established corporations will be leveraging lean Start-up techniques at the business level to increase the pace and success of business transformation.(source:Gartner.com) .
 That may sound easier on paper than done.
-Lengthy corporate processes, fear of reputation risk could stop any inovation idea early in its tracks.
+Lengthy corporate processes, fear of reputation risk could stop any innovation idea early in its tracks.
 Nevertheless, you should approach the MVP creation with a garage Start-up mindset.
-You should spend time recruiting internal team with the right mindset and skills for the job.
+You should spend time recruiting an internal team with the right mindset and skills for the job.
 If not available, you could turn to external consultants and companies that could provide the technical services without being hampered by internal politics.

-By following the Lean-methodology for launching new web or mobile app, you could significantly cut the time to market and initial costs.
-This in turn would increase your chances for success several-fold.
+By following the Lean-methodology for launching a new web or mobile app, you could significantly cut the time to market and initial costs.
+This, in turn, would increase your chances for success several-fold.

-Are you planning for building new digital product?
+Are you planning for building a new digital product?
 Contact our team for consultation